Rvp0310/Smart_Home_Energy_Analysis_Forecasting/README.md

 - Checked for missing values and duplicates.
 - Converted `timestamp` to datetime and extracted features like `year`, `month`, and `time`.
 - Performed basic checks to ensure data consistency.
-- Perdormed basic exploratory data analysis (EDA).
+- Performed basic exploratory data analysis (EDA).
+- Scaled numerical attributes and encoded non-numerical categorical attributes.
+- Split the dataset into train and test set (70:30), might split the test set for hypertuning using validation set in later milestones.

 ### Folder Structure
 /smart-home-energy

 │

-├── data
+├── data (excluded from repository due to upload size limitation)

 │   └──  smart_home_energy.csv